 Metro (underground train)

 In Rio de Janeiro use the metro to navigate Zona Sul or reach Centro (downtown), as well as to reach Barra.
-Barra is also feesible by Uber if you plan to visit multiple places and those far from the metro stops.
-Be prepared for the air conditioning in the metro trains which is wildly exaggerated.
+Barra is also feasible by Uber if you plan to visit multiple places far from the metro stops.
+Be prepared for the air conditioning in the metro trains, which is wildly exaggerated.

 In São Paulo, use the metro whenever you can and avoid rush hour.
 The São Paulo traffic jams are notoriously long.